mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

         3. Pre-physical activity questions.
 The CFL shall ensure every member is asked the questions prior to participating in the PRT (see paragraph 8).
+        4. Failing the BCA does not result in loss of medical clearance.
+Sailors will participate in the PRT if medically cleared to do so (see paragraph 5), unless otherwise exempted.
 5. Medical Clearance.
 Members who respond “yes” to one or more of the pre-physical activity questions (except question one) shall be referred to the AMDR for medical clearance.
 PFA medical